Back to: ASP.NET Core Tutorials For Beginners and Professionals

 As you can see in the above image, the data type of the TempData is ITempDataDictionary.
 Let us see the definition of the ITempDataDictionary class.

-The most important point you need to remember is that it stores the data in the form of an object, so while retrieving the data from TempData, type casting is required.
+The most important point you need to remember is that it stores the data as an object, so while retrieving the data from TempData, type casting is required.
 If you are accessing string values from TempData, typecast is not required.
-But it is mandatory to typecast explicitly to the actual type if you are accessing data other than the string type from the TempData.
+However, it is mandatory to typecast explicitly to the actual type if you are accessing data other than the string type from the TempData.

 Example to Understand TempData in ASP.NET Core MVC Application